 Costs vary.
 Cost of dental treatment varies by dental practice, location, and the individual needs of the patient.
 Lab costs can also vary and may be required for treatment.

 Procedures may require multiple codes.
-Procedures may require multiple codes.
-The complete 2020 BCDA suggested fee guide (available at public libraries) contains over 1,400 codes representing a wide range of dental procedures for the prevention and treatment of oral disease.
+The complete 2021 BCDA suggested fee guide (available at public libraries) contains over 1,400 codes representing a wide range of dental procedures for the prevention and treatment of oral disease.
 Your treatment plan may include one or several codes outlined in the suggested fee guide.

 Before an extraction can be done, the dentist will need to do an examination, and take an X-ray of your tooth.
 Extractions can vary in cost, depending on if it is a simple extraction or a complicated extraction.
 (See the BCDA fee guide.)
 If a dental infection/swelling is the reason for the extraction, the extraction may not be able to be done the same day.
 The dentist might prescribe antibiotics first, to settle the infection, before the extraction can be done.

 Yes, as a courtesy to our patients, we direct bill your insurance.
 Ultimately it is the patient’s responsibility to pay for anything not covered.
 We are a third party.
 Your insurance is a contract between you, your employer, and the insurance company.
 Most insurance companies will not provide us with details of your plan, so it is your responsibility to provide us with the information and changes to your plan.
 Here is the patient insurance form that will provide us with the basic dental information we need to bill your insurance.

 Yes, we will assist you in providing your insurance carrier with a treatment plan for services over $500.
 Most dental plans will only provide the patient with their decision.
 If you bring us a copy, then we can provide you with a good estimate of what is covered by your plan before the treatment starts.